shahbazsharif1/ai-driven-heart-disease-detection-pipeline/README.md

 * **Data Characteristics:** Includes both numerical and categorical features.

 **Note on Data Duplicates:**
-During the data cleaning phase, **723 duplicate records were identified** within the original dataset of 1025 rows.
-Removing these would have resulted in a significant data loss (reducing the dataset to 302 unique rows).
+During the data cleaning process, **723 duplicate records were identified** within the original dataset of 1025 rows.
+Removing these would have resulted in a significant loss of data(reducing the dataset to 302 unique rows).
 Given the absence of unique patient identifiers or timestamps to distinguish these as data entry errors or independent repeated observations, the decision was made to **retain these duplicates**.
 This approach prioritizes maximizing the available data for pattern learning, acknowledging that this may lead to a more optimistic estimation of model performance during internal validation.
 This was a deliberate trade-off given the dataset's characteristics.

 ## ⚙️ Methodology & Techniques